Kiran-Rao/kiran-rao.github.io/docs/_posts/2020-11-04-sparse-bundle-workspace.md

 A sparse bundle is a macOS file that stores the contents and structure of a full file system.
 When mounted, macOS will create a logical volume allowing you to access files the same way you would a USB stick or SSD partition.
 There are a number of advantages to having your development environment setup within a sparse bundle:

 - Keeps projects together in one place.
 - If you work for multiple clients, each one can have an isolated disk image.
 - Can get your development environment closer to production

-## Create a Sparse Bundle
+## Create a sparse bundle

 ```sh
 hdiutil create \